 The one-year transitional medicine residency program has a flexible curriculum that provides residents with a strong academic and clinical foundation to meet their specific requirements.

-Rotations in internal medicine, emergency medicine, ambulatory primary care and surgery are required.
+Rotations in internal medicine, emergency medicine, and ambulatory primary care are required.
 The option of electives gives residents the opportunity to gain experience in other areas including rotations in gynecology, radiology, anesthesia, pathology, medical and surgical subspecialties and neurology.

 Considered active members of each rotation, transitional year residents perform all the duties and have the same responsibilities as all other PGY-I residents on the particular service.
 Transitional residents are also expected to participate in regularly scheduled educational conferences, such as Noon Conference and Grand Rounds.